MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 10/02-MiniLab_Blob Storage.md

 6. Notice the default **Authentication type** type is SAS.

-4. Browse your local file system to find a file to upload as a block blob, and select **Upload**.
+4. Browse your local file system to find a file to upload as a block blob and select **Upload**.

 5. Upload as many blobs as you like in this way.
 You'll observe that the new blobs are now listed within the container.